jamesastound/redisOMTest/README.md

 Test environment uses Redis-OM `redislabs/redismod:preview` docker container, from the [Getting Started](https://github.com/redis/redis-om-node/blob/main/README.md) section of the documentation.
 This includes RedisSearch and RedisJSON.

-### Testing goals:
+### Testing Goals:

 - Dynamically generate Redis OM Schema using MYSQL Schema
 - Redis-OM Team is looking to add support for [Dates](https://github.com/redis/redis-om-node/issues/5).
 Until then, date data types will need to be converted to numeric values.
-For now `util/timstamp.js` converts to UNIX Timestamps.
+For now, [util/timstamp.js](https://github.com/jamesastound/redisOMTest/blob/master/main/util/timestamp.js), converts to UNIX Timestamps.
 - Insert data into Redis OM repository.
 - Track inserts based on an index key (timestamp or auto increment value/other unique integer)

+### Testing Limits:

+- I don't have current plans to create a distributable package, so MYSQL Data Types are limited to those found in [util/conversion.js](https://github.com/jamesastound/redisOMTest/blob/master/main/util/conversion.js).
+- I don't use other data types, so types that don't result in a string, number or timestamp are not being considered in this project.

 ### Example Schema Generation